kamilburda/gimp-export-layers/docs/sections/Installation.md

 Due to significant changes in version 3.3, make sure you first perform complete reinstall when upgrading from an earlier version:

-1. Still using the old version, run Export Layers, select "Settings → Show More Settings", check "Remove procedures and constraints" and reset settings by pressing the "Reset Settings" button.
+1. Still using the old version, run Export Layers, select `Settings → Show More Settings`, check `Remove procedures and constraints` and reset settings by pressing the `Reset Settings` button.
 2. Close Export Layers.
 3. Close GIMP.
 4. Remove the `export_layers.py` file and the `export_layers` folder from the installation folder.